How to write a book using mind maps: Part 3 – Project management

 This is the third post in the series How to write a book using mind maps.
 These posts feature the story of how Sean Mitton accomplished his ambitious goal of writing his first book, The Goal That United Canada.

-- How to write a book with mind maps: Part 1
+- How to write a book using mind maps: Part 1

-- How to write a book with mind maps: Part 2 – The strategy
+- How to write a book using mind maps: Part 2 – The strategy

 Guest Blogger: Sean Mitton